srcolinas/srcolinas.github.io/content/compression-tool.md

 * [Word Count](https://srcolinas.github.io/word-count/)
 * [JSON Parser](https://srcolinas.github.io/json-parser/)

 When I tried to follow the steps suggested I ended up with a few erros when I tried to use my tool on the suggested file I debugged them and discovered the edge cases I needed to pay attention to, but I ended up with the feeling that a lot of that debugging would have been obvious if I had solve the tasks in different order.
-Therefore, I will not be walking you trhough the steps in the guide, but through critical milestones.
+Therefore, I won't be walking you through the steps in the guide, but through critical milestones.

 <!-- more -->